haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 ```

 If you want to use your own SSL certificate and the file path on the host is `/home/user/your-cert.crt`.
-You can mount the certificate into the docker container by setting the container's volumes variables in the `docker-compose.yml`:
+You can mount the certificate into the docker container by setting the container's volumes variables in the `docker-compose.yml`.

+⚠️ Assuming your site name is `seafile.example.com`, then your certificate must have the name `seafile.example.com.crt`, and the private key must have the name `seafile.example.com.key` in container.

 e.g.